 On their own, the measurements of tactics are not a clear indication of the success (or failure) of an organization’s strategy.
 It’s the strategy itself and its objectives that inform a company’s KPIs or key performance indicators.
 Measuring KPIs can help you determine the success of your strategies.

-Tactics can be measured in terms of their cost, timeliness, or by how well they align to the strategies they were meant to fulfill.
+Tactics can be measured in terms of their cost, timeliness, or how well they align with the strategies they were meant to fulfill.
 When evaluating strategy vs. tactics, always remember they work together as a means for an organization to realize its goals as efficiently as possible.